adhir2099/adhir2099/README.md

 <h1 align="center">Hi 🦖, I'm Adhir 🦕</h1>
 <h3 align="center">A passionate "Frontend developer" or "Backend developer" depends on the mood</h3>
-<p align="center">During the day I'm Frontend and at night I'm a Backend it really relies on the mood tho, PHP and vanilla JS are my strong suit with mysql, Ajax for SPA, UI/UX with my beloved bootstrap, flexbox or pure CSS for more animations and fashion.
-Also, I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️, like this new stack BETH (Bun Elysia Turso HTMX).</p>
+<p align="center">During the day I'm Frontend and at night I'm a Backend it really relies on the mood tho, they used to call 'em Fullstack dev, PHP and vanilla JS are my strong suit with mysql, Ajax for SPA, UI/UX with my beloved bootstrap, flexbox or pure CSS for more animations and fashion.
+NextJS for the hype, Also, I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️, like this new stack BETH (Bun Elysia Turso HTMX).</p>

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=adhir2099&label=Profile%20views&color=0e75b6&style=flat" alt="adhir2099" /> </p>

 - 🔭 I’m currently working on ***secret*...coming soon**

-- 🌱 I’m currently learning **Go, Next14, Laravel 10, Kotlin, Tailwindcss, Svelte**
+- 🌱 I’m currently learning **Go, Next14, Laravel 11, Tailwindcss, Svelte**

 - 📄 Know about my experiences [check my linkedin 😃](https://www.linkedin.com/in/adhir-serrano/)